Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The case of surfaces without boundary

-Note also the following easy but crucial fact.
-Assume the $H$-module $A$ is completely reducible, and denote by $\mathfrak{R}\colon A\ra A^H$ the Reynolds operator (\textit{i.e.} the projection on the submodule of $H$-invariant elements).
-With $V$ and an equivariant tensor $t$ as above, we have
+Another source of examples is provided by products of equivariant tensors.
+Indeed, given another finite dimensional $H$-module $V'$ with a basis $(v'_j)$, and an equivariant tensor $\textstyle t' = \sum_{i=1}^{\dim V'} a_i' \otimes v_i' \in A\otimes V'$, the tensor is equivariant.
+Note also the following fact.
+Assume the $H$-module $A$ is completely reducible, and denote by $\mathfrak{R}\colon A\ra A^H$ the Reynolds operator (\textit{i.e.} the projection on the submodule of $H$-invariant elements). \begin{lem} With $V$ and an equivariant tensor $t$ as above, we have